Bedrock-OSS/bedrock-wiki/docs/blocks/ore-loot-tables.md

     - TheItsNameless
     - QuazChick
     - Keyyard
-description: Create vanilla-like loot system for custom ore.
 ---

-:::tip FORMAT VERSION `1.21.70`
+:::tip FORMAT VERSION `1.21.90`
 This tutorial assumes a basic understanding of blocks.
 Check out the [blocks guide](/blocks/blocks-intro) before starting.
 :::

 This tutorial aims to show a new way of creating custom ore blocks with a proper loot table.
 The `minecraft:loot` component will run the specified loot table regardless of the tool used, but by adding the `match_tool` condition to your loot table you can specify what tools are required per pool.

 In addition, through use of scripts and custom components, we can create the experience orb reward offered by vanilla ores if the correct tool is used to destroy the block.

 -   Features:

-    -   Can be mined using any given item (this tutorial covers the iron pickaxe)
+    -   Can only be mined using an appropriate tool
     -   Can specify enchantments on items
     -   Also drops experience reward